sudhadevgit/gql-federation-services/Readme.md

         npm install

 5. **Run Services**
-    Ideally all three services have to be started independently, but for development convenience for now, using concurrently script to start all three servers using
+    All three services can be started independently, but for development convenience, using concurrently script to start all three servers using

         npm start